Robin-Bakker/wauwhaus-info/finances/municipal-taxes/index.md

 title: Municipal taxes
 ---

 Every year you will receive a letter from the [*Belastingsamenwerking Gemeenten en Waterschappen Limburg*](https://bsgw.nl/en).
 This tax bill covers garbage, sewage, water system and water purification taxes, which amounts to around € 500 per year.
-An example letter for the year 2022 is available [here. <span class="mdi mdi-file-pdf-box"></span>]({{ '/public/manuals/bsgw-aanslag-voorbeeld.pdf'  | absolute_url }})
+An example letter for the year 2022 is available [here. <span class="iconify" data-icon="mdi-file-pdf-box"></span>]({{ '/public/manuals/bsgw-aanslag-voorbeeld.pdf'  | absolute_url }})

 The letter includes instructions on how to pay.
 You can transfer the amount owed via bank transfer.
 Include the tax bill number (*aanslagnummer*) in the description of the payment.
 BsGW's bank details are the following: